 - Title the new lap and Save

-- Under Source, you will notice the new lap is labeled as User, instead of Device
+- Under Source, you will notice the new lap is labeled as User

 - Click on a lap to display the lap in the charts above